Frequently Asked Questions

 Q: When will I be notified about the outcome of my EOI?

-A: Applicants will receive notification by the end of May to early June.
-If they are shortlisted to submit a full application, this will be due by the 25th of July, with two referee reports due by the end of August.
+A: Applicants will receive notification by the end of June.
+If they are shortlisted to submit a full application, this will be due by the 26th of July, with two referee reports due by the 16th of August.

 Q: What type of projects are you looking to support?